-If you’re coming to Myerscough from outside the UK, then we’d like to wish you a particularly warm welcome.
-You’ve chosen an excellent place to study your degree, with a friendly campus, quality teaching and superb job prospects.
-We’ll do all we can to make your stay here a happy and memorable experience.
+If you are coming to Myerscough from outside the UK, then we would like to wish you a particularly warm welcome.
+You have chosen an excellent place to study your degree, with a friendly campus, quality teaching and superb job prospects.
+We will do all we can to make your stay here a happy and memorable experience.

 A good starting point in planning your application is the British Council website www.educationuk.org.
 It provides excellent links to a variety of key issues, including the recently revised UK entry and visa requirements.
 It also provides information about living and studying in the UK.
 (They have an excellent ‘First Steps’ information booklet available to download from the website.)